joemiddie13/word-jumble/README.md

 4. Collect all circled letters to form a bank of letters for the final answer

 5. For the final answer (format: 2 letters, hyphen, 6 letters):
    a.
-Try different combinations of the letters to form a meaningful phrase
+Try different valid word combinations using the letters
    b.
-Focus on phrases that make sense in the context of the riddle
+Generate all possible 2-letter words from the letter bank
    c.
+For each valid 2-letter word, try to form a valid 6-letter word with remaining letters
+   d.
+Return all possible solutions that match the format criteria
-Return the most likely solution
+   e.
+Let the user select the most contextually appropriate solution

 6. Additional validation:
    - Check if the solution makes sense in context of "FARLEY ROLLED ON THE BARN FLOOR BECAUSE OF HIS ___"